andreacasalino/XML-parser/README.md

 README:

-Light library for managing xml file.
-It is possible both to read files and alter some properties. xml can be rewritten after modifications.
+Light C++ library for managing xml file.
+It is possible both to read files and alter the structure, exporting the altered xml.
-The entire library consists into ony two c++ script: XML_Manager.h and XML_Manager.cpp
+The entire library consists into ony two C++ scripts: XML_Manager.h and XML_Manager.cpp

 All the functionalities are contained in:
 -content/XML_Manager/XML_Manager.h